Starwort/computer-science/Paper_1/section_5/chapter_1/legislation_questions.md

   - The CDPA addresses the issue of someone accessing and distributing clips of the film online by making it illegal to:
     - use anybody's intellectual property without permission
     - make or use una

+A number of laws govern the use of computers.

+Describe the purpose of the Regulation of Investigatory Powers Act.

+> The Regulation of Investigatory Powers Act (RIPA) was created with the purpose of allowing law enforcement to inspect online communications at a similar or greater level of ability compared to the physical world.
+>
+> Police, and certain specified government agencies, may (under certain circumstances) collect mass data on individuals' digital communications, without their knowledge or consent.
+It also allows the seizure of encryption keys, to decrypt encrypted data.